Heart Disease in Dogs

 - Fish oil such as salmon oil or EPA oil (not cod liver oil) provides the omega-3 fatty acids EPA and DHA that can be beneficial for heart disease.
 These omega-3 fatty acids reduce inflammation and improve cardiac cachexia (lean muscle loss/muscle wasting), and may help with anorexia (loss of appetite) and arrhythmias.
 Dogs with heart failure have lower concentrations of EPA and DHA in their blood.
 Give one 1,000 mg fish oil that contains 300 mg combined DHA and EPA per 10 pounds of body weight daily, preferably split into two doses, for dogs that are symptomatic (you can give half that amount to dogs before they show any symptoms, i.e. one gelcap per 20 lbs of body weight).
 If you are using more concentrated supplements that contain 500 mg combined EPA and DHA per gelcap, then give one gelcap per 16 pounds of body weight daily.
 Flax seed oil is not recommended, as the omega-3 fatty acid ALA it contains must be converted to EPA, which happens at a very low rate in dogs, if at all.
 Be sure to also give vitamin E whenever you supplement with oils: 50-200 mg daily or every other day, depending on the size of the dog (you can give higher amounts less often, if that is easier).
 Vitamin E is also good for the heart.

 - CoQ10 (Coenzyme Q10) is an antioxidant that may be beneficial for dogs with heart disease, particularly DCM.
-Give up to 1 mg per pound of body weight daily, divided into two doses.
+Give 1 mg (or more) per pound of body weight daily, divided into two doses.
 Q-Gel or a comparable oil form should be used, it is much more bioavailable than the dry form.

 Diet Guidelines for Dogs with Heart Disease